 Importing service catalog items

 Service catalog administrators and internal service suppliers can populate a service catalog with items from external systems.
-You can import services through connectors that provide the capability to import items as services.
-You can also import services from a zip archive that was exported from another BMC Digital Workplace Catalog.

 A typical service import process includes the following stages:

-Services imported through connectors
+Services imported services through the Remedy connector

 To prepare services for import

 BMC Digital Workplace Catalog imports service details that are needed to complete the catalog profile.
 The service connector provides the data interfaces to fulfill service requests through the external system.

 - Install and configure a service connector with importable catalogs.
 For information about connectors, see Connecting your catalog to external systems

 - Create a service type template with the required mapped fields.
 For details about templates, see Adding service templates.

 - (Optional) Create a fulfillment workflow to attach to the item during import.
 For more details about workflows, see Workflows for service fulfillment.